AdguardTeam/KnowledgeBaseVPN/docs/adguard-vpn-for-android/overview.md

 ### Advanced settings

 In the *Advanced settings*, you can find five sections.
 You can *Help us to become better* by toggling the switch in the upper block.
 This action will allow AdGuard VPN to gather crash reports, technical and interaction data.
-This information will come in anonymously.
+Submission will be in the form of anonymous information.

 *Operating mode* section allows you to choose one of three options: VPN, Proxy, and Compatibility mode.
 In *VPN mode* all traffic is routed through AdGuard VPN automatically.
-When the *Proxy mode* (SOCKS5) is on, AdGuard VPN runs a local proxy server which can be used by other apps to route their traffic through it.
+When the *Proxy mode* (SOCKS5) is on, AdGuard VPN runs a local proxy server through which traffic from other apps can be routed.
 Choose this option only if you know what you are doing.
 Enabled *Compatibility mode* allows AdGuard VPN and AdGuard Ad Blocker to work together.

 :::note

 Some AdGuard VPN features are disabled in *Compatibility mode*: DNS server selection, Kill Switch and Auto-protection.
-Also, to manage application tunneling you should open AdGuard Ad Blocker application.
+Also, to manage app tunneling, you should open the AdGuard Ad Blocker app.

 :::